Skip to main content

 Lifecycle emissions across the value chain are broad, complex, and involve many actors and sources that are not always within Harvard’s direct control, which makes it essential to prioritize action to maximize impact.

-Harvard has identified five priority Scope 3 emissions categories: Construction, Food, Air Travel, Commuting, and Purchased Goods/Services.
+Harvard has identified priority Scope 3 emissions categories: Construction, Food, Air Travel, Commuting, IT, and other Purchased Goods/Services.
 These priority categories were selected as areas where Harvard’s purchasing and action will have the largest impact to reduce emissions and drive market transformation — not only on our campus, but around the world.

 Reducing Scope 3 Emissions